Kotlin/dokka/docs/topics/runners/gradle.md

 | `dokkaJavadoc` | Generates documentation in [Javadoc](javadoc.md) format.                            |
 | `dokkaJekyll`  | Generates documentation in [Jekyll compatible Markdown](markdown.md#jekyll) format. |

-By default, generated documentation is stored in the `build/dokka/{format}` directory of your project.
+By default, generated documentation is located in the `build/dokka/{format}` directory of your project.
-The output location, among other things, can be [configured](#configuration) separately.
+The output location, among other things, can be [configured](#configuration).

 ### Multi-project builds

-For documenting [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html), make sure that you apply the Dokka plugin within subprojects that you want to generate documentation for, as well as in their parent project.
+For documenting [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html), make sure that you [apply the Dokka Gradle plugin](#applying-dokka) within subprojects that you want to generate documentation for, as well as in their parent project.

 #### MultiModule tasks

-`MultiModule` tasks generate documentation for each subproject individually via [partial](#partial-tasks) tasks, collect and process all outputs, and produce complete documentation with a common table of contents and resolved cross-project references.
+`MultiModule` tasks generate documentation for each subproject individually via [Partial](#partial-tasks) tasks, collect and process all outputs, and produce complete documentation with a common table of contents and resolved cross-project references.